Ukondayu Kazufusa

 In Angkor, there were altogether 14 inscriptions left by Japanese pilgrims between 1612 and 1632 CE.
 Among these inscriptions, the best-known inscription was Kazufusa's, telling that he celebrated the Khmer New Year in Angkor in 1632.

-The merchant-pilgrims belonged to the Japanese cities of Higo (肥後), Hizen (肥前国), Hirado (平戸) and Nagasaki (長崎), but some came also from Sakai (堺) and Ōsaka (大阪).
+Kazuhisa prayed for the worldly benefits of his father and for the salvation of his deceased mother.
+At that time, the temple was thought by the Japanese visitors as the famed Jetavana garden of the Buddha, located in the kingdom of Magadha.
+Those merchant-pilgrims belonged to the Japanese cities of Higo (肥後), Hizen (肥前国), Hirado (平戸) and Nagasaki (長崎), but some came also from Sakai (堺) and Ōsaka (大阪).

+It is believed that Kazufusa was able to return to Japan aboard a red seal ship.
+His subsequent whereabouts are unknown, as travel between Japan and Southeast Asia was prohibited as part of the Tokugawa's isolation policy that began shortly thereafter.
+After returning to Japan, Kazufusa resigned from the Matsuura clan and is known to have moved to Yamazaki, Kyoto, the birthplace of his father.

+He died in Kyoto in 1674 and is buried at Joganji Temple in Kyoto, along with his father, who died in 1651.